 - Bake for 30-45 minutes, until cooked right through, golden and crispy on top, and bubbling around the edges.
 If the dish seems to be browning too quickly, cover it loosely with foil for the remainder of the cooking time.

 If you have giant pasta shells left over, you might also like to try these Pinto bolognese stuffed shells from The Veg Space.

-I’m linking this recipe up with CookBlogShare, hosted this week by Easy Peasy Foodie.
+I’m linking this recipe up with CookBlogShare, hosted by Easy Peasy Foodie.